 Wherever new approaches to using residential, business, and public spaces emerge, Schattdecor will also be in demand as a surface specialist and supply solutions for the attractive, modern decors of tomorrow – online and offline, in brick-and-mortar stores and for furniture shopping on the Internet.

 People who prefer urban lifestyles desire a wide range of options in all areas of their lives and increasingly prefer online shopping because of its ease and comfort, even when it comes to furniture.

-Claudia Küchen, Head of Design, Marketing, and Communications at Schattdecor: “In an interconnected world where buyers can order everything from their mobile devices quickly, at any time, and from anywhere – why not furniture as well?
+Claudia Küchen, Head of Design, Marketing, and Communications at Schattdecor: “In an interconnected world where buyers can order everything from their mobile devices quickly, at any time, and from anywhere – why not shop furniture online as well?
 People have become accustomed to shopping online.
 If this trend continues to rise, we will be in even greater demand as a surface specialist when it comes to the combination and presentation of our decors.
 Online shopping has created new requirements when it comes to presenting products, which can be met by new forms of visualization and support.”